An eye-watering 80% of Americans will experience back pain at some stage in life, making it one of the world’s biggest health problems.

 There are also other studies that reveal that Thai massage cuts down back pain linked to trigger points in the upper back.

 12. Quit Smoking

-The main reason to quit smoking has to be the fact it kills 440,000 people annually as reported by the Centers of Disease Control and Prevention.
+The main reason to quit smoking has to be the fact it kills 440,000 people annually as reported by the CDC.

-But what you probably didn’t know is that people who smoke are at greater risk of back pain.
+But what you probably didn’t know is that, according to Health Central, people who smoke are at greater risk of back pain.

 Smoking affects blood circulation which plays a fundamental role in keeping you healthy.